Tapad/sbt-docker-compose/README.md

     composeRemoveContainersOnShutdown := // True if a Docker Compose should remove containers when shutting down the compose instance.
 This defaults to True. composeContainerStartTimeoutSeconds := // The amount of time in seconds to wait for the containers in a Docker Compose instance to start.
 Defaults to 500 seconds.

-There are several the projects under the 'examples' folder showing the final result of these steps.
+There are several sample projects showing how to configure sbt-docker-compose that can be found in the [**examples**] (examples) folder.

 To Start a Docker Compose Instance for Testing / Debugging
 ----------------------------------------------------------